Stowmarket railway station: Great Eastern Railway (1862-1922)

-Up until 1913 all shunting was performed by either the train locomotive or horses.
-From that year a local shunting engine was employed additionally and this also covered shunting duties at nearby Needham Goods Yard.
+Up until 1913, all shunting was performed by either the train locomotive or horses.
+From that year, a local shunting engine was employed additionally and this also covered shunting duties at nearby Needham Goods Yard.

-Additional sidings were installed during World War One for the increased demand in explosive traffic and both the down and up side goods facilities remodelled.
+Additional sidings were installed during World War One for the increased demand in explosives traffic; both the down and up side goods facilities were remodelled.

 London & North Eastern Railway (1923-1947)

-Following the Railways Act 1921 Stowmarket station was operated by the London and North Eastern Railway from 1 January 1923.

-During the mid-1920s the LNER rebuilt the two track timber goods shed and a number of industrial concerns were built south of the station on the up side all of which were rail served.
+Following the Railways Act 1921, Stowmarket station was operated by the London and North Eastern Railway from 1 January 1923.
+During the mid-1920s, the LNER rebuilt the two track timber goods shed and a number of industrial concerns were built south of the station on the up side all of which were rail served.

-A third signal box – Stowmarket Works – was opened to serve these facilities in 1941.
+A third signal box, Stowmarket Works, was opened to serve these facilities in 1941.

 British Railways (1948-1994)

 Following nationalisation in 1948, Stowmarket station became part of the Eastern Region of British Railways.

 Stowmarket Works signal box closed in October 1957.

 Some shunting at Stowmarket was carried out by horses as late as 1958.